 Unfortunately, however, there's no fool-proof way to tell what a simplified character once looked like.
 It’s also not possible to be completely sure what the simplified version of a traditional character is just by looking at the original traditional character.

-Traditional versus Simplified: A Heated Debate
+Traditional vs. Simplified: A Heated Debate

 Recently, the question of whether U.S. teachers should teach traditional or simplified Chinese script has become the subject of a heated and often politically-charged debate.

 Many school officials, students and parents from Mainland China are equally passionate advocates for the teaching of simplified characters, however.
-These people argue that simplified characters are easier and that they’re a more practical choice given Mainland China's increasing economic clout.
+These people argue that simplified characters are easier and more practical given Mainland China's increasing economic clout.

 Unfortunately for those in the traditional Chinese camp, teaching simplified Chinese characters is becoming more common in the U.S.

-In 2007, a Chinese Language Association of Secondary-Elementary Schools survey found that almost 50% of schools were only teaching simplified characters while 11% of schools taught only traditional and the rest taught a mix of the two.
+In 2007, a Chinese Language Association of Secondary-Elementary Schools survey found that almost 50% of schools were only teaching simplified characters.
+At that time, 11% of schools taught only traditional and the rest taught a mix of the two.

 Which Chinese script you learn really depends on where you plan to spend most of your time.
 You should also consider how you want to use your Chinese language skills.
 If you plan to work in Mainland China, chances are that learning simplified Chinese will be enough for you.

 In addition, business owners and advertisers sometimes use traditional characters in advertisements.
-They feel this practice helps create the impression that their products are more reliable due to their long history or high cultural value.
+They feel that associating their products with these symbols of ancient history and culture makes them seem more reliable.
 That said, however, most people planning to live and work on the Mainland find knowing simplified characters sufficient for their needs.

-Is traditional Chinese the same as classical Chinese?
+Is Traditional Chinese the Same as Classical Chinese?

-Contrary to what some might think, traditional characters 繁体字 (fántǐzì) and classical Chinese 文言文 (wényánwén) are not the same.
+Contrary to what some might think, traditional characters 繁体字 (fántǐzì) and classical Chinese 文言文 (wényánwén) aren't the same.
 As explained above, the terms “traditional” and “simplified” refer to the way individual Chinese characters are written.

-Vestiges of Classical Chinese are still in use today, however.
+Vestiges of classical Chinese are still in use today, however.
 If you've ever studied Chinese idiomatic expressions such as 成语 (chéngyǔ), you're already somewhat familiar with classical Chinese.
 Many chéngyǔ that people use occasionally in everyday speech come from classical Chinese works.

 Modern publishers can present classical Chinese literary works for modern readers in either traditional or simplified characters.
 Since simplified characters are easier for today's Mainland Chinese to recognize, many textbooks use them to present classical literary works.
 This is done despite the fact that the author's of the original works wrote them using both traditional characters 繁体字 (fántǐzì) and unchanged characters 传承字 (chuánchéngzì).